Dorset Joint Railway

 The photograph below shows a Down train in BR days passing the southern exit from the former Mendipadam sidings, with the protecting trap-point and gate at the private owners' boundary.
 It will be noted that the single-blade trap-point mentioned in the MoT report has been replaced by a full two-blade trap-point, possibly as part of the war-time 'reconditioning work'.
 In the foreground (see enlargement view) can be seen the 2-lever GF of the 'knee' type commonly used by the SR for such installations.

 The Down Starting (3) and Down Advanced Starting (4) signals were replaced as part of the 1928 alterations by LQ arms on lattice posts.
-On 11-Aug-1931 the Down Distant signal (1) was replaced by a new signal 20' high and 192 yards further north than its predecessor.
+On 11-August-1931 the Down Distant signal (1) was replaced by a new signal 20' high and 192 yards further north than its predecessor.
 In its new position it was 1000 yards from the Down Home (2) and this relocation may have been a reflection of a need to improve braking distances, perhaps as a result of increased train speeds.
-Two days later on 13-August-1931 the Down Home signal (2) was replaced by a new signal close to it.
+Two days later on 13-August-1931 the Down Home signal (2) was replaced by a new signal close to it, which had LQ arms on a lattice post.
 Both those alterations were reported in S&DJR Signal Instruction 315, which states that the new Down Home had co-acting arms, the upper arm being at 35' high and the lower arm at 20' high.
 (It is not known if the previous Down Home also had co-acting arms.)
-The new Down Home had LQ arms on a lattice post.
-The previous Down Distant had been located immediately to the north of over-bridge 69, which became a popular location for taking photographs of Down trains approaching Masbury summit.
-As a result the rear of the new signal (which had a LQ arm) appears in the background of many such photographs, but it has not been possible yet to determine the type of post.
+The previous Down Distant had been located immediately to the north of over-bridge 69, which became a popular location for taking photographs of Down trains approaching Masbury summit; as a result the rear of the new signal (which had a LQ arm) appears in the background of many such photographs, but it has not been possible yet to determine the type of post.